riceissa/issarice.com/wiki/having-a-personal-website.md

     I have also considered that, since this site is already version-controlled through git, that I could simply generate a feed through git; in fact, [GitHub already does this](https://github.com/riceissa/issarice.com/commits/master.atom) (although it is somewhat uninformative since it only includes the commit messages).
     However, it is unclear to me how many people would actually care about the feed; it's not as if they are very useful on a static site like mine anyway.
     On a blog that puts out full posts it is more important to have a feed, but a static site like mine adds content slowly across many pages.
-    I *could* treat the site like a software project---and to some extent I already do this---with separate "versions" for each page; then I can call the state of a page a "new version" once it crosses some threshold.
+    I *could* treat the site like a software project---and to some extent I already do this---with separate "versions" for each page; then I can call the state of a page a "new major version" once it crosses some threshold.

     List of pages
     :   This comes in two forms: for machines, there is a [sitemap.xml](sitemap.xml) that records all the pages on this site.